mattcaseycpa/project1/README.md

 The correlation coefficient between GDP and happiness is approximately 0.21.
 This suggests a positive, but relatively weak, correlation between a country's Gross Domestic Product (GDP) and its reported level of happiness.

-Gross Domestic Product (Sans Outliers)
+**Gross Domestic Product (Sans Outliers)**

 ![GDP Corrolation](output_data/GDP_HDI/HappyGDP_no_outliers.png)

-After removing 15 outliers, which were countries that had a significantly higher GDP than most others, the correlation coefficient was 0.5153.
+After removing 16 outliers, which were countries that had a significantly higher GDP than most others, the correlation coefficient was 0.5153.
 This represents a moderate relationship between Happiness and GDP.
 This is a significantly stronger correlation than with outliers included.

+The next few GDP graphs still include the outliers, and you can see just how big of outliers they are in the graphs below.

 ![GDP Averages](output_data/GDP_HDI/Average_GDP_by_Region.png)